If we lose our history, we lose our sense of who we are

 Frank Kuo in memory of C. Herald & Virginia Campbell

 J. J. Walsdorf in honor of Emily & Alison Walsdorf

 Official Oregon Cultural Trust Partner

 The Lake Oswego Preservation Society is an official Oregon Cultural Trust partner.
-A donation to the Cultural Trust benefits hundreds of cultural nonprofits every year.

 In Oregon, we have the unique opportunity to receive a tax credit when we support culture.
 Just make a donation to the Lake Oswego Preservation Society, one of 1400+ qualified cultural groups across the state, then match it with a gift to the Cultural Trust.
 Come tax time, you’ll receive a tax credit for your donation to the Cultural Trust.